Categories: Plastic Surgery Blog

 Medical and Surgical Options

 If you’re watching your diet closely but are still stuck above your goal weight, prescription or non-prescription appetite suppressant medications can help you further diminish intake.
 Controlling hunger results in fewer meals, and smaller portions at each meal.
 Forget about desserts.
 Eat to survive, not for pleasure.
 Imagine yourself an athlete in training, and eschew the high-calorie foods offered at most social gatherings.
 Although not for weight loss, liposuction can remove bulges that remain once you get to your desired weight.
-The areas most commonly treated are waist, flanks, inner and outer thighs, and buttocks.
+Stubborn fat just beneath the buttocks — known as banana rolls — is a common concern for patients at this stage.
+The most frequently treated regions include the waist, flanks, inner and outer thighs, and buttocks.
 Weight loss surgery, such as lap-band or gastric bypass, is reserved for the most severely overweight or obese who are repeatedly unable to achieve stable, long-lasting weight control by any other measures.

 For more information or a personalized evaluation and/or recommendations, call Dr. Laverson’s office at 858-295-4001, or e-mail amber@feelbeautiful.com.